ONE night, when half my life behind me lay,

 And the great Sentence sound?"

 "Recall thy learning, as thou canst.
-We know

 With more perfection, greater pain or bliss